 After you complete a home study, the agency will decide whether you are a suitable adoptive parent.
-If you have questions or concerns about a home study, contact Baltimore adoption attorney James Crawford for advice.
+If you have questions or concerns about a home study, contact Maryland adoption attorney James Crawford for advice.
 We can also educate you about your appeal rights if your home study is unfavorable.

 Types of Adoptions

 Adoption is a deeply personal decision.
 When you begin the adoption process, it’s important to understand your options.
 Depending on your circumstances and priorities, you can adopt a child through: